cc83851/conj/README.md

+# Pre-requisites
 This program uses selected algorithms from the book "Astronomical Algorithms" by Jean Meeus, as implemented in go packages by Sonia keys

 https://github.com/soniakeys/meeus

-Thhe above can be downloaded and installed on your system with
+The above can be downloaded and installed on your system with
 <pre>
 go get -t github.com/soniakeys/meeus/...
 </pre>